yoonbae81/yhistory/README.md

-# nfinance
+# yHistory
-Download market data from NAVER
+Download Korean market data from NAVER and DAUM.